mdhugge/School_District_Analysis/README.md

 Results to reflect the changes to the math and reading scores of every ninth grader at Thomas High School:
 ![THS_Summary](https://github.com/mdhugge/School_District_Analysis/blob/main/Resources/THS_Summary.png)

-After removing the scores for all nith graders at Thomas High School the average math score decreased by 0.07, average reading score increased by 0.05, percentage passing math decreased by 0.09, prercentage passing reading decreased by 0.29 and overall percentage passing decreased by 0.32.
+After removing the scores for all ninth graders at Thomas High School the average math score decreased by 0.07, average reading score increased by 0.05, percentage passing math decreased by 0.09, prercentage passing reading decreased by 0.29 and overall passing percentage decreased by 0.32.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?